omerbsezer/Fast-Terraform/SAMPLE05-Lambda-Container-ApiGateway-FlaskApp.md

 ### Creating Lambda <a name="lambda"></a>

-- What is difference between Lambda function code and Lambda container?
+- Difference between Lambda function code and Lambda container: Defining the image on the Lambda Function.

 ```
 # Getting data existed ECR